Man who locked kids in bedroom gets 4-year prison term

-PONCA, Neb.
-(AP) - A northeast Nebraska man has been given four years in prison for locking two of his children in a bedroom and denying them food.
+PONCA (AP) — A Wakefield man has been given four years in prison for locking two of his children in a bedroom and denying them food.

-Dixon County District Court records say 55-year-old Patrick Henderson, of Wakefield, also was sentenced Friday to a year of post-release supervision after he leaves prison.
+According to Dixon County District Court records, 55-year-old Patrick Henderson also was sentenced Friday to a year of post-release supervision after he leaves prison.

 He’d pleaded guilty to two counts of child abuse — one a felony and the other a misdemeanor.